-DISCLAIMER The use of the Internet or this form as a means of contacting this firm or any individual attorney of this firm will not establish an attorney-client relationship, thus do not use this form to submit confidential or time-sensitive information.
+DISCLAIMER: The use of the Internet or this form as a means of contacting this firm or any individual attorney of this firm will not establish an attorney-client relationship; thus, do not use this form to submit confidential or time-sensitive information.
 Whether you are a new or existing client of the firm, Pontchartrain Law Center cannot represent you on any new matter until the firm has made a determination that there is no conflict of interest and that it is willing and otherwise able to accept the new engagement.
-Unless and until Pontchartrain Law Center has informed you (by entering into a retainer agreement) that it will willing and able to accept your new matter, do not send the firm any information or documents that you consider private or confidential
+Unless and until Pontchartrain Law Center has informed you (by entering into a retainer agreement) that it will be willing and able to accept your new matter, do not send the firm any information or documents that you consider private or confidential.

 Bankruptcy is a legal proceeding in which an

 individual who cannot pay his or her bills can get a fresh financial start.
 The right to file for bankruptcy is provided by federal law, and all bankruptcy cases are handled in federal court.
 Filing bankruptcy immediately stops all of

 your creditors from seeking to collect debts from you, at least until your debts are sorted out according to the law.

 Filing a bankruptcy is a complicated procedure with many pitfalls and traps that can result in the denial of your discharge.
 It is strongly suggested that you obtain proper counsel to guide you through the complicated procedure.

 Chapter 7 vs. 13

 Chapter 7 is known as "straight" bankruptcy or "liquidation."
 It requires a debtor to give up property wich exceeds certain limits called "exemptions", so the property can be sold to pay creditors.